 When we come down with a cough, we tend to shrug it off in order to keep up with work and other obligations.
 However, you should always get your cough checked out, especially if you've worked in construction.

 This seemingly minor symptom could be a sign of mesothelioma.
 "Over a prolonged period of time, being exposed to asbestos fibers can cause mesothelioma cancer to develop," explains Colin Ruggiero, a health advocate with the Mesothelioma Cancer Alliance.
 "This form of cancer has very minor symptoms, but the most common are chest pain, coughing, swelling of the abdomen, and difficulty breathing."

 Your dry, itchy skin might not just be a side effect of skimping on moisturizer.
 According to one study published in the journal Seminars in Nephrology, approximately 40 percent of patients with chronic kidney disease experience uremic pruritus, better known as severe and chronic itching.

 If turning down the heat at night isn't helping you feel any less overheated, then your night sweats might be a sign of something more serious.
-"Sweating at night can be a sign of cancer, a tuberculosis infection, menopause, and several other conditions," says Dr. Chirag Shah, a board-certified emergency medicine physician.
+"Sweating at night can be a sign of cancer, a tuberculosis infection, menopause, and several other conditions," says Chirag Shah, MD, a board-certified emergency medicine physician.
 "If the sweating is new and nothing in the environment has been changed, it warrants further investigation with the help of a medical professional."

-Pain in Your Side
+Pain in your side